 When you create an Office project that targets the .NET Framework 4, the .NET Framework 4 Client Profile is targeted by default.
 If you want to develop for the full .NET Framework 4, you must set this option after the project is created.
 For more information, see How to: Target a Version of the .NET Framework.

-Microsoft Office 2013 and Microsoft Office 2010 are available in 64-bit and 32-bit editions.
+Microsoft Office is available in 64-bit and 32-bit editions.
 To create Office solutions that can run in either edition, the platform target setting for your project must be set to Any CPU.
 This is the default value for Office projects.
 For more information, see Building Office Solutions.

-There are separate 64-bit and 32-bit versions of the Visual Studio Tools for Office runtime that are used by the 64-bit and 32-bit editions of Microsoft Office 2013 and Microsoft Office 2010.
+There are separate 64-bit and 32-bit versions of the Visual Studio Tools for Office runtime that are used by the 64-bit and 32-bit editions of Microsoft Office.
 For more information, see Visual Studio Tools for Office Runtime Overview.

 When you create an Office project by using the Office development tools in Visual Studio, the code that you write is eventually compiled into an assembly.
 The assembly is usually deployed to a shared server or to a directory on the client computer.